Ban-Zhan/ComplexHeatmap-reference/book/01-introduction.md

 A single heatmap is composed of the heatmap body and the heatmap components.
 The heatmap body can be split by rows and columns.
-The heatmap components are titles, dendrograms, matrix names and annotations, which are put on the four sides of the heamap body.
+The heatmap components are titles, dendrograms, matrix names and heatmap annotations, which are put on the four sides of the heamap body.

 <img src="01-introduction_files/figure-html/unnamed-chunk-3-1.png" width="672" style="display: block; margin: auto;" />